ip-tools/python-epo-ops-client/docs/contributing.md

     Now, make your changes within your working tree.

-5. After making changes to the code base, you may want to check that your changes pass test and linting procedures, including testing other Python versions with tox.
-In order to run tox successfully, you must have all versions of Python installed on your machine.
-See `tox -a` for more details.
+5. After making changes to the code base, you may want to check that your changes pass test and linting procedures.
+For that purpose, run `make check`.

 6. Commit your changes and push your branch to GitHub.